metal3-io/metal3-docs/design/metadata-handling.md

     kind: Metal3Machine
     name: machine-1
 spec:
-  owner:
-    name: machine-1
   template:
     name: nodepool-1
 status:
-  ready: true
   renderedData:
     name: nodepool-1-0
-  error: false
   errorMessage: ""
 ```

-The *DataClaim* object will reference its owner *Metal3Machine* and target
+The *DataClaim* object will reference its target *Template* object.
+In its
-*Template* objects.
-In its status, the *ready* field would be set to true and
-the *renderedData* would reference the *RenderedData* object when it would be
+status, the *renderedData* would reference the *RenderedData* object when it
-generated.
-In case of error, the *error* flag would be set to True, and the
+would be generated.
+In case of error, the *errorMessage* would contain a
-*errorMessage* would contain a description of the error.
+description of the error.

 ### The Template object